 produced by Perry Matlock

-The 1852 U.S. Coast Survey map at the top actually features two of the Muwekma Ohlone's shellmounds.
+The 1852 U.S. Coast Survey map at the top actually features two of the Chochenyo Ohlone's shellmounds.
 The gargantuan size of these ancient monuments, perhaps wonders of the world, is attested, here.
-The Muwekma Ohlone continue to live amongst the now called San Francisco Bay Area, and they see these shellmounds as living cemeteries wherer their ancestors rest.
+The Ohlone continue to live amongst the now called San Francisco Bay Area, and they see these shellmounds as living cemeteries wherer their ancestors rest.
 To intentionally demolish a cemetery is universally considered a hate-crime.
-Unfortunately, no laws exist to prevent the erasure of Muwekma Ohlone cemeteris, the shellmound.
-This is the homeland of the Muwekma Ohlone Nation.
+Unfortunately, no laws exist to prevent the erasure of Chochenyo Ohlone cemeteris, the shellmound.
+This is the homeland of the Chochenyo Ohlone Nation.
 As new residents and visitors to their country, we ought to show the same respect we would expect to our far distant homelands and cemeteries.

 The Emeryville Mall is the site of an ancient Native American village and cemetery known as the Emeryville Shellmound.
 Hundreds of families are buried there.
 Permission to build this mall was given by the Emeryville City Council which did not believe that such a valuable cultural resource was worthy of preserving, especially in light of all the money that will be made from the retail activities at this 325,000 square foot monster.